MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 here is a <a href="/assets/docs/imagegen/ddpm_math.pdf">PDF link</a> to these notes as well.

-The math in DDPM is built on VAE type posterior Bayesian analysis where one faces intractible integrals and makes approximations as with the ELBO (evidence lower bound).
-It breaks up image generation into a number of small steps - each that removes a little bit more noise from a starting image of guassian noise.

 There are many resources available to understand the math and DDPM  --  here are a few:

 * Post by [Lilian Weng](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)
 * [Hugging Face annotated-diffusion](https://huggingface.co/blog/annotated-diffusion) easy to use code
-* [notes](https://web.stanford.edu/~jduchi/projects/general_notes.pdf) from Stanford that include deriving the KL divergence of two guassians.
+* [notes](https://web.stanford.edu/~jduchi/projects/general_notes.pdf) from Stanford that include deriving the KL divergence of two Gaussians.

 # Implemention
 This section will go through the implementation and outcomes of the first run.
-For reference, the code is in this branch [first_run](https://github.com/MrCartoonology/imagegen/tree/first_run) of this [repo](https://github.com/MrCartoonology/imagegen). (see repo readme about using/running the code.)
+For reference, the code is in this branch [first_run](https://github.com/MrCartoonology/imagegen/tree/first_run) of this [repo](https://github.com/MrCartoonology/imagegen). (see repo [README.md](https://github.com/MrCartoonology/imagegen/blob/main/README.md) about using/running the code.)

 ## Data

 For these experiments I resized the [celebrity headshot dataset](https://drive.usercontent.google.com/open?id=1m8-EBPgi5MRubrm6iQjafK2QMHDBMSfJ&authuser=0) to 64 x 64.
-The orginal size is around 220 x 180.
+The original size is around 220 x 180.
 This was after wrestling with slow training.
 It let me load 200k images into memory (taking about 8GB RAM) to remove any data loading/preprocessing bottleneck.

-However in hindsite, especially for the hardware I was using, better to start with smaller datasets.
+However in hindsight, especially for the hardware I was using, better to start with smaller datasets.
 My hardware: 64GB RAM mac studio pro with M2 chip.
 I saw some impressive speedups with the Apple Silicon by using the pytorch `mps` device, but despite this, all my training runs were slow (taking days).

 ### Small Dataset
 The smallest dataset I saw for generative AI, is in the example [code](https://github.com/jmtomczak/intro_dgm) that accompanies the [Deep Generative Modeling](https://link.springer.com/book/10.1007/978-3-031-64087-2) book by Jakub Tomczak.
 The dataset is `load_digits` from `sklearn`.
 For instance take a look at [this VAE example notebook](https://github.com/jmtomczak/intro_dgm/blob/main/vaes/vae_example.ipynb).

 ## UNet

-DDPM uses the [UNet](https://arxiv.org/abs/1505.04597) architechture from 2015 to learn how to denoise.
+DDPM uses the [UNet](https://arxiv.org/abs/1505.04597) architecture from 2015 to learn how to denoise.
-Since my images were smaller, I tried a smaller simpler [UNet](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L85).
+Since my images were smaller, I tried a smaller simpler UNet - [code link](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L85).
-It had no attention in the middle and was built just based on looking at the 2015 [unet paper](https://arxiv.org/abs/1505.04597).
+It had no attention in the middle and was built just based on looking at the 2015 [UNet](https://arxiv.org/abs/1505.04597) paper.
 It ended up being quite small, too small I think - about 1/2 million parameters instead of 57 million in the next runs.

 ### Incorporating t

-The unet takes both the image to denoise, and the timestep `t`.
+The UNet takes both the image to denoise, and the timestep `t`.
 I took a simple approach to incorporating `t` into the model
 * a [sinusoidal embedding](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L75) is made as in other work
 * a [simple nonlinear MLP](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L89) learns something about it (the same kind of MLP you see in other work)
-* There is just one MLP - it is applied at the [beginning of the foward pass](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L125)
+* However there is just one MLP - it is applied at the [beginning of the forward pass](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L125)
-* and then [linear projections](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L91) resize to the correct shape, for input to blocks.
+  * different blocks that use the time as input learn [linear projections](https://github.com/MrCartoonology/imagegen/blob/first_run/src/imagegen/unet.py#L91) resize it to the correct shape.

 ## Following DDPM